stefan-jansen/machine-learning-for-trading/11_decision_trees_random_forests/README.md

 Then we will proceed and build a long-short trading strategy that uses a Random Forest ensemble to generate profitable signals for large-cap Japanese equities over the last three years.
 We will source and prepare the stock price data, tune the hyperparameters of a Random Forest model, and backtest trading rules based on the models’ signals.
 The resulting long-short strategy uses machine learning rather than the cointegration relationship we saw in Chapter 9 on Time Series models to identify and trade baskets of securities whose prices will likely move in opposite directions over a given investment horizon.

-In short, after reading this chapter, you will be able to:
-- Use decision trees for regression and classification
-- Gain insights from decision trees and visualize the rules learned from the data
-- Understand why ensemble models tend to deliver superior results
-- Use bootstrap aggregation to address the overfitting challenges of decision trees
-- Train, tune, and interpret random forests
-- Employ a random forest to design and evaluate a profitable trading strategy

 ## Content

 1. [Decision trees: Learning rules from data](#decision-trees-learning-rules-from-data)